michael-small/signal-store-go-to-ws-issue-repro/README.md

 4) `Go to Declaration` the `addPosts` method
 5) On my PC and Macbook, it goes to the correct spot where `addPosts` is declared

+## Edits of more things that occur to me as relevant

+- Same issue when the store is in a different file, though I did not check if it was size related

 ## Specs

 Please DM @MichaelSmallDev on Twitter